A large-scale, multi-year, scientific study

 - Residual Chemicals in Reclaimed Water, Groundwater, and Surface Water (PDF) – A high level summary and comparison of results from the three Task 1 technical memos.

-Task 2: Treatment Effectiveness Evaluation – underway; completion expected in late 2018.
+Task 2: Treatment Effectiveness Evaluation – underway; completion expected in early 2019.

 Analyze where reclaimed water infiltrated at the Hawks Prairie site goes, how quickly the water travels, and how the water quality changes over time.